micmejia/bible-dump/NKJV/2 Kings/2 Kgs 8.md

 Now the rest of the acts of Joram, and all that he did, _are_ they not written in the book of the chronicles of the kings of Judah?

 ###### 24
-So Joram [^d]rested with his fathers, and was buried with his fathers in the City of David.
-Then Ahaziah[^e] his son reigned in his place. ## Ahaziah Reigns in Judah
+So Joram rested with his fathers, and was buried with his fathers in the City of David.
+Then Ahaziah his son reigned in his place. ## Ahaziah Reigns in Judah

 ###### 25
 In the twelfth year of Joram the son of Ahab, king of Israel, Ahaziah the son of Jehoram, king of Judah, began to reign.